Tom Dougherty, CEO – Stealing Share

 Brand names to increase preference

-Often as not, rebranding involves a new name.
+Often as not, rebranding involves new brand names.
 This is because most existing brand names arise organically.
 They were product, corporate or brand names created to reflect a value or need that existed at the time of the brand’s founding.
 Often, when we look at the names, they seem like a time capsule reflecting an earlier epoch.

 When we create a brand name we think more about the emotional importance of the product to the target audience than we do with any form of corporate identity.
 This is because our understanding of the emotional properties in brands and brand naming has changed.